 Comparison of Cost of Living in Maui vs Mainland U.S.

 When considering a move to Maui, it’s essential to understand how the cost of living on the island compares to that of the mainland United States.
-In general, living in Maui is significantly more expensive than in most mainland cities, except for a few high-cost areas like San Francisco or New York City.
+Generally, living in Maui is significantly more expensive than in most mainland cities, except for a few high-cost areas like San Francisco or New York City.

 Housing